ambirdsall/ambirdsall.github.io/blag/src/posts/building-an-adequate-wedding-gallery_2016-11-29.html.md

 ## Coming Soon...

 I'll dive into the design of the UI and of the server code soon, each in its own post.

+[^1]: I whipped up some `imagemagick` scripts to do batch resizing and
+    optimizing, and hosted all the photos as public-read files in an s3 bucket.

+[^2]: Certainly nothing compared to sites that make you download megabytes of
+    javascript before the first paint on mobile.